jdanussi/ml-zoomcamp-2024-midterm-project/README.md

 ## 5. Model training and tuning
 In this project, three machine learning models were trained and tuned: Decision Tree, Random Forest, and XGBoost (eXtreme Gradient Boosting).

-- The Decision Tree model was optimized by evaluating different values for the max_depth and min_samples_leaf hyperparameters.
+- The DecisionS Tree model was optimized by evaluating different values for the max_depth and min_samples_leaf hyperparameters.
 - The Random Forest model was fine-tuned by testing various values for max_depth, min_samples_leaf, and n_estimators.
 - Finally, the XGBoost model was tuned by exploring different values for max_depth, eta, and min_child_weight.